 - Meatloaf: Highly recommend trying my recipe for The Best Vegan Meatloaf!

 Roasted Butternut Squash with Candied Walnuts

 - 6 cups peeled and cubed butternut squash (from 1 medium squash)

 - 1/2 tsp. cinnamon, divided

 - 2 Tbsp. maple syrup

-- 1 Tbsp. chopped fresh sage
+- 1 Tbsp. finely chopped fresh sage (sub rosemary)

 - 1 tsp. apple cider vinegar

-- Preheat oven to 425°F.Toss squash with oil, salt, 1/4 tsp. of the cinnamon, 1/4 tsp. of the smoked paprika, and ginger.
-Spread on a baking sheet.
-Bake for 30 minutes, tossing once halfway through.
+- Preheat oven to 425°F.Toss the squash with olive oil, smoked paprika, 1/4 tsp of the cinnamon, ginger, and salt on a rimmed baking sheet.
+Bake for 35 minutes, tossing once halfway through, until soft and caramelized.